-Criminal justice majors may select a cognate (12 hours) or a minor (18-21 hours) Palmetto College students need to select a cognate.
+Criminal justice majors may select a cognate (12 hours) or a minor (18-21 hours) in consultation with their advisors.
+Palmetto College students need to select a cognate.
 No minors are currently offered online.

-Cognate 12

-credit hrs.
+Cognate 1 12 credit hrs.
 Completed

-Minor (Discipline) 18-27

-credit hrs.
-Completed
+Minor 1 (Discipline) 18-21 credit hrs.

-Flastings 4 20